-Once they were very soft, I added some canned whole tomatoes that I very roughly chopped, cooking down the whole mixture until the tomatoes' juices were concentrated and the oil had acquired a deep red hue.
+Once they were very soft, I added some canned whole tomatoes that I had very roughly chopped, then cooked down the whole mixture until the tomatoes' juices were concentrated and the oil had acquired a deep red hue.

 One trick I've learned really helps get the soft texture just right: Remove about half of the vegetable mixture at this point and set it aside.
-It will cool slightly, so that when you add it back to the eggs at the end, they will instantly cool the mixture, preventing the eggs from overcooking
+It will cool slightly, so that when you add it back to the eggs at the end, it'll instantly cool the mixture, preventing the eggs from overcooking.

 The eggs themselves should be well seasoned with salt and pepper, but very gently beaten.
 There should be distinct bits of white and yolk in the finished dish.

-The key is here constant—but gentle!—movement.
-This makes sure that the eggs cook relatively evenly while still maintaining distinct sections of whites and yolks.
+The key here is constant—but gentle!—movement.
+This ensures that the eggs cook relatively evenly, while maintaining distinct sections of whites and yolks.

-Once the eggs reached the stage where they were just barely, quiveringly set, I removed the sahan and stirred in the mixture I'd reserved.
+Once the eggs had reached the stage of being just barely, quiveringly set, I removed the sahan and stirred in the mixture I'd reserved.

 It's not traditional, but I added a small sprinkle of chives to the dish, because eggs and chives were made for each other.

-It's a strong testament to the deliciousness of this dish that even Adri—a woman who likes her scrambled eggs so well done that they are beyond simply dry and have moved on to a stage of such deep browning and drying that they take on the appearance of grains of wild rice—downed it quickly and eagerly for brunch.
+It's a strong testament to the deliciousness of this dish that even Adri—a woman who likes her scrambled eggs so well done that they end up beyond simply dry, and move on to a stage of such deep browning and drying that they take on the appearance of grains of wild rice—downed it quickly and eagerly for brunch.